 Frank Blackham 1922-1922

 Frank was born on 28th January 1922 at 35 Oxford Street, East Kirkby, Nottinghamshire, together with his twin sister Ruby.
-However, Frank died at 17 days old and was buried in Kingsway Old cemetery, Kirkby-in-Ashfield, on 16th February.
+However, Frank died at 17 days old and was buried in Kingsway Old Cemetery, Kirkby-in-Ashfield, on 16th February.

 Frederic Blackham 1862-1862

-The third child of Thomas and Mary Blackham, Frederic was born in Toadmoor, Heage, on 26th February 1862.
+The third child of Thomas and Mary Blackham, Frederic was born at Toadmoor, Heage, on 26th February 1862.
 He was baptised at St Luke’s Church, Heage, on 17th June but died the following day at 16 weeks old, and was buried in the churchyard of St Luke’s Church on 19th June.

 George Tom Blackham 1871-1873